shardus/website-docs.shardus.com/pages/docs/main-concepts/testing/spamming.md

 yarn start
 ```

-3. Create a spam command in client.js to spam the node
+3. Create a spam command in client.js to spam the node:

 ```typescript
 vorpal